By the Way: Writing and composition

 These new styles as well as Frusciante being especially prolific during this era came to alienate bassist Flea, who had wanted the band to return to its earlier funk-influenced sound.
 Frusciante felt the band had already thoroughly explored funk and was more interested in creating something new for the band.
-According to Kiedis, Flea felt his voice wasn't being heard, and there was a point where he considered leaving the band.
+According to Kiedis, Flea felt his voice was not being heard, and there was a point where he considered leaving the band.
 While speaking to Swedish newspaper Aftonbladet, Frusciante mentioned that he listened to guitarists such as John McGeoch for his work on the Magazine's and Siouxsie and the Banshees' albums including Juju, Adrian Fisher of Sparks for Kimono My House, Johnny Marr of the Smiths, Vini Reilly of the Durutti Column and Keith Levene of Public Image Limited.
 He also credits XTC singer/guitarist Andy Partridge in the 2002 issue of Total Guitar for being an influence on his guitar work for the album.

 The album's guitar and bass ensemble was primarily dictated by Frusciante, rather than a collaborative effort between him and Flea.
 Therefore, the record took a different direction than any previous Chili Peppers' album.
 Frusciante sought to create an emotional and poignant soundscape throughout the recording.
 Drawing influences from musicians such as Reilly and McGeoch, Frusciante made use of textured and multilayered guitar progressions on By the Way, using tools such as the mellotron and various effects pedals throughout.
 In 2006, while promoting the band's subsequent studio album, Stadium Arcadium, Flea reflected on the composition of By the Way, stating: "John went to this whole level of artistry.
 But he made me feel like I had nothing to offer, like I knew shit."